 Medical Institute of Palm Beach strives to prevent the spread of computer viruses by employing the latest virus detection software on all institution-owned computer systems; however, MIPB makes no guarantee related to the unintentional propagation of computer viruses that may go undetected by our virus detection software.
 Medical Institute of Palm Beach will not be held liable for any direct, indirect, incidental, special, consequential, or punitive damages of any kind, including but not limited to; loss of data, file corruption, or hardware failure, resulting from the effect of any malicious code or computer virus unintentionally transmitted by MIPB staff members, students or affiliates.
-MIPB strongly recommends and urges all Instructors and students to seek out and install adequate virus detection software no less frequently than once each month, for their computer and operating system.
+MIPB strongly recommends and urges all Instructors and students to seek out and install adequate virus detection software and to routinely check for and install the most recent updates to their anti-virus software no less frequently than once each month, for their computer and operating system.